bbrownekianda/docs/getting-started/low_code.md

 #### Conditionals

 Statements like **if** and **unless** are implemented as built-in helpers.
 Helpers can be invoked three ways; inline invocation, nested invocation and block invocation.
-For more details, click on the following link https://guides.emberjs.com/v2.18.0/templates/conditionals/.
+For more details, click on the following link: https://guides.emberjs.com/v2.18.0/templates/conditionals/.